GiuseppeSoriano/SEAI_Project/Report/Documentation.md

     $$
 - **Variation Operators**: Polynomial mutation applied to a parent selected from the neighborhood $B(i)$.
 - **Localized Replacement**: Offspring may replace neighboring solutions if they improve the scalarized objective with respect to their associated weight vector.
-- **Archive Management**: An archive of non-dominated solutions of size $N$ is maintained and updated at each generation.
-If the archive exceeds size $N$, solutions are removed based on crowding distance to preserve diversity.
+- **Archive Management**: An archive of non-dominated solutions of size \$N\$ is maintained and updated at each generation.
+If the archive exceeds size \$N\$, solutions are removed based on crowding distance to preserve diversity.
+The choice of setting the archive size to \$N\$ was made to ensure a fair comparison with NSGA-II, which does not use an external archive.
+However, if one wishes to experiment with an unbounded archive, as originally proposed in the official paper, it suffices to set \texttt{N\_max} = $+\infty$, in which case no pruning will occur.

 ### MOEA/D with Crossover